 Q: Why should we consider choosing Schafer Construction over your competition ?

 A: We believe it is extremely important to hear and understand our client’s needs.
-Our projects are generating a relationship with our clients, and in relationships listening is the core element.
+Our projects generate relationships with our clients, and what makes many relationships work is how well each party listens.
 To hear and understand the others perspective is the recipe for success in any relationship.
 Our company takes pride in all of our projects from start to finish, from our office staff to the crews.
 We are a system company which interacts with each other in harmony.
 These business practices are the back bone of our firm and this positions us in the market place as professionals.
 We are there when you need us!
 We are an e-mail or phone call away!
 We earn the trust and confidence of our clients!
 We make customers for life!

 Q: Are permits or inspections needed for my construction project ?